Haselnussbomber/HaselTweaks/README.md

 Prevents Instant Portrait from being reset upon saving/updating the current gearset.

-This is for everyone who extracts materia from their fully spiritbound items and have the urge to click the update gearset button, because it lights up.
-Updating the gearset unfortunately removes the instant portrait link from it, which is pretty annoying.
+This is for everyone who extracts materia from their fully spiritbond items and has the urge to click the update gearset button, because it is clickable after that.
+Updating the gearset unfortunately removes the instant portrait link from it, regardless of whether the gear has actually changed or not, which is pretty annoying.

-This tweak simply completely skips the code to remove the link, which however might have some unintended side-effects when actually changing the gearset.
+This tweak simply completely skips the code which removes the link.

-Obviously the real fix would be to prevent the update gearset button from activating after extracting.
+The real solution would probably be that the gearset won't be marked as changed when spiritbond of an item is reset.
+That way the update gearset button wouldn't even activate.
 Hopefully this is fixed in a future game update.

 ### Keep Screen Awake [[src](Tweaks/KeepScreenAwake.cs)]